Australias Investment In Transition To Renewable Energy Not Fast Enough: Market Operator - UrduPoint

 Australia's Investment In Transition To Renewable Energy Not Fast Enough: Market Operator

-CANBERRA, (UrduPoint / Pakistan Point News - 20th Jun, 2023 ) --:Australia must significantly accelerate its transition to renewable fuels to keep the lights on, the head of the energy market operator has warned.
+CANBERRA, (UrduPoint / Pakistan Point News - 22nd Jun, 2023 ) --::Australia must significantly accelerate its transition to renewable fuels to keep the lights on, the head of the energy market operator has warned.

 The government has set a goal of about 80 percent of Australia's electricity coming from renewable sources by 2030, which the Clean Energy Finance Corporation (CEFC) said in May was not on target.